Topu: 1982–2004: Early life

-Topu was born on 2 June 1982 in Dhaka, Bangladesh.
-His father, Shamshuddin Ahmed served as a Lieutenant colonel of Bangladesh Army.
-He has an elder sister.
-Being the son of an army officer, He moved a lot around the country.
-He spent his childhood in the midst of hills and trees at Comilla Cantonment.
-Topu went to Ispahani Public School & College, Chittagong and Barisal Cadet College.
-He holds a bachelor's degree in Computer Science and Engineering from North South University.
+Topu was born on 2 June 1982.
+His father, Shamshuddin Ahmed, was an officer in the Bangladesh Army who rose to the rank of lieutenant colonel.
+The family moved around a lot because of his job.
+A formative part of Topu's childhood was spent amidst the hills and trees at Comilla Cantonment.
+He attended Ispahani Public School in Chittagong up to class six.
+In 1994, he entered Barisal Cadet College where he completed his Secondary School Certificate (SSC) in 1998 and then his Higher Secondary School Certificate (HSC).
+He holds a bachelor's degree in computer science from North South University and an MBA from the same university.

 Topu's enthusiasm to music began at an early age.
 He discovered his love for music back in high school when he started to compose and sing on his guitar.
 He was literally inspired to write from his surroundings.
 His aptitude to music grew more when his father gave an acoustic guitar as gift for his glorious result in SSC examination.
 He started his musical life in college, composing and writing lyrics and gave his first stage performance at Barisal Cadet College.